 Yes, we’re back to something resembling normality, with the bi-weekly blog right back on schedule

-It’s about time too really, not just for you lovely people in reader-land to know when to switch off your computers, lest your eyes should fall on this miserable attempt at sense, but also for yours truly to know where he stands (or if we’re brutally honest, sits).
+It’s about time too really.
+Not only so you lovely people in reader-land know when to switch off your computers lest your eyes should fall on this miserable attempt at sense, but also for yours truly to know where he stands (or if we’re brutally honest, sits).
 Being a non-worker these days anything that smacks of even the slightest amount of regularity helps to stop the days, weeks, and months from merging together quite so seamlessly.

-And of course that process isn’t helped when the world at large seems to be a couple of months ahead of me.
+And of course it's a process which isn’t helped when the world at large seems to be a couple of months ahead of me.

 And All Through The House

 Now, to be fair, this is not exactly a new phenomenon.
 In fact I’m reasonably sure that I saw Christmas crackers in the supermarket as early as late August (either that, or I’m just going crackers myself).
-Regardless, even if this very week was the week that was to start, even if I’d not already been subjected to the ordeal of This Morning’s guide to Advent Calendars, it is still entirely too early to be thinking of such things.
+Regardless, even if this very week was the week the biscuit aisle got its new additions; even, in fact, if I’d not already been subjected to the ordeal of This Morning’s guide to Advent Calendars, it's still entirely too early to be thinking of such things.

 The Reasons For The Seasons

-And I’m not just being a grinchy, stereotypically shop-at-the-last-minute, male about things either.
+And I’m not just being a grinchy, stereotypically shop-at-the-last-minute male about things either.
 It really is too early.
-I mean before we even get close to the big day we've Halloween, and Bonfire Night to deal with, (and that’s just in the U.K.) and although the shops have their share of pumpkins, and fireworks filling the shelves, this doesn’t detract from the tinsel and plum pudding.
-In fact it only serves to add to the sensory overload as the cacophony of competing colours, sounds, and smells clamour for our attention.
+I mean, before we even get close to the big day, we've got Halloween, and Bonfire Night to deal with, (and that’s just in the U.K.) and although the shops have their share of pumpkins, and fireworks filling the shelves, this doesn’t detract from the tinsel and plum pudding.
+In fact it only serves to add to the sensory overload, as the cacophony of competing colours, sounds, and smells clamour for our attention.

 On The Second Day Of Xmas

-Regardless of options A and B, I will be excising my right to fully indulge in the last of those this Christmas, as is usually the case.
-The big day itself might be delayed slightly in this particular household as my rather wonderful wifey, Tina is unfortunately working both Xmas, and Boxing day (I have received other offers, don’t worry).
-The turkey and mince pies will still be on the menu though, it’s just that they will probably be consumed a few days later (and of course, over the next six months or so).
+Regardless of options A and B, I will, as is usually the case, be excising my right to fully indulge in the last of those alternatives this Christmas.
+The big day itself might be delayed slightly in this particular household, as my rather wonderful wifey, Tina is unfortunately working both Xmas and Boxing day (I have received other offers, don’t worry).
+The turkey and mince pies will still be on the menu, they'll probably be consumed a few days later, though (and, of course, over the next six months or so).

-Being a non-believer, the day itself holds no real import for myself outside the social and gastronomic, and the absence of the aforementioned lady, although a sore miss, will no doubt be made up for in an event I’m hoping to call Xmas 2 (Santa’s revenge).
-Whether we will wait to exchange presents until this time, well that is a matter of some debate.
+Being a non-believer, the day itself holds no real import for myself, outside of the social and gastronomic, and the absence of the aforementioned lady, although a sore miss, will no doubt be made up for in an event I’m hoping to call Xmas 2 (Santa’s revenge).
+Whether we'll wait to exchange presents until this time, well that's a matter of some debate.

 No Time Like It